Myanmar junta cuts internet, protesters say they will not surrender

 On Friday, security forces opened fire at a rally near Myanmar’s second city Mandalay, wounding four people, two critically, according to three domestic media organisations.

-In the town of Tamu on the Indian border, a policemen who supported the democracy movement was killed in a clash with security forces, the Monywa Gazette reported.
+In the town of Tamu on the Indian border, a policemen who supported the democracy movement killed five policemen in a grenade attack on a police station before soldiers killed him, the Myanmar Now news portal reported.

+Across the country, demonstrators left bouquets of flowers , many with messages of defiance, at places associated with activists killed by the security forces.

 In response, pro-democracy groups shared radio frequencies, offline apps that work without a data connection, and tips for using SMS messages as an alternative to data services to communicate.

-“In the following days, there are street protests.
-Do as many guerrilla strikes as you can.
-Please join,” Khin Sadar, a protest leader, said on Facebook in anticipation of the internet blackout, referring to quick protests in unexpected places that break up when the security forces appear.
+Protest leader Khin Sadar called in a Facebook post in anticipation of the internet blackout for people to join as many “guerrilla protests” as possible, referring quick demonstrations in unusual paces that break up when security forces appear.

 “Let’s listen to the radio again.
-Let’s make phone calls to each other too.”
+Let’s make phone calls to each other too,” Khin Sadar said.

 The military did not announce or explain its order to providers to cut wireless broadband.
-Internet was available only on fixed lines, rare in Myanmar where most homes and businesses connect through wireless networks.
+Internet was available only on fixed lines, rare in Myanmar where most people connect through wireless networks.

 A spokesman for the junta did not answer telephone calls seeking comment.